-Building and optimising B2B content is a fine art.
+Building and optimizing B2B content is fine art.
 Implementing a few tips and tricks can go a long way in improving content performance.
 This article delves into B2B content marketing tactics and their optimization, helping you squeeze the most out of your past, present, and future content.

 1. Identify your ideal audience

 Don’t assume anything about your audience — it could prove a fatal error!

 Today’s hugely diverse business landscape means a wider potential audience.
 And with that comes a wider array of opportunities for content targeting.
 So, what sort of things do you need to consider?

 Think With Google provides two interesting facts to ponder here:

 - Millennial B2B buyers aged between 18 and 34 account for nearly half of all B2B buyers, representing an increase of 70%.

 - 81% of non-C-suiters have a say in B2B purchasing decisions and while 64% of the C-suite do still have final sign-off on a purchasing decision, so do 24% of the non-C-suite.

 This immediately shows that optimizing B2B buyers and researchers are an eclectic bunch.
 Your content may need an eclectic appeal to match, but again, don’t assume without some digging.

 The Google Analytics ‘Audience’ tab provides a trove of highly useful insights into your web users.
 The three most important tabs are: